fosshostorg/policy/README.md

 criteria, for example bearing a FOSS license.
 As of May 1st, 2021 we host more than 100 FOSS projects in data-centers across five continents.

+This document does not become effective until approved by our directors.
+When that occurs we'll update this.

+# SUMMARY

 Our team is entirely volunteers, who donate their labor.
 We partner with other organizations (our Sponsors and Partners) who provide us with servers, rack-space, bandwidth, etc.  We use these resources to